 The throughput shall be ≥ 95% of the maximum throughput of the reference measurement channel.

 For BS, the wanted and the interfering signal coupled to the BS type 1-C antenna connector or BS type 1-H TAB connector are specified in table 7.4.1.5-1 and the frequency offset between the wanted and interfering signal in table 7.4.1.5-2 for ACS.
-The reference measurement channel for the wanted signal is identified in table 7.2.5-1, 7.2.5-2 and 7.2.5-3 for each channel bandwidth and further specified in annex A.1.
+The reference measurement channel for the wanted signal is identified in table 7.2.5-1, 7.2.5-2 and 7.2.5-3 for each channel bandwidth in any operating band except for band n46 and n96 and further specified in annex A.1.
 The characteristics of the interfering signal is further specified in annex E.

+For BS operating in band n46 and n96, the wanted and the interfering signal coupled to the BS type 1-C antenna connector or BS type 1-H TAB connector are specified in table 7.4.1.5-1a,7.4.1.5-1b and the frequency offset between the wanted and interfering signal in table 7.4.1.5-2a for ACS.
+The reference measurement channel for the wanted signal is identified in table 7.2.5-2a,7.2.5-3a and 7.2.5-3b for each BS channel bandwidth and further specified in annex A.1a.
+The characteristics of the interfering signal is further specified in annex D.

 For BS supporting NB-IoT operation in NR in-band, the wanted and the interfering signal coupled to the BS type 1-C antenna connector are specified in table 7.4.1.5-1 and the frequency offset between the wanted and interfering signal in table 7.4.1.5-2 for ACS.
 The reference measurement channel for the NB-IoT wanted signal is identified in clause 7.2.5 of TS 36.141 [24].
 The characteristics of the interfering signal is further specified in annex E.